 - Select the language of the file content.
 If this information is not already provided in your file, choose to create a new language or upload the content to an existing language.

 By default Phrase will only extract new content and thus not delete or update any existing keys in your localization project.
 Phrase will scan your file and only import new keys or translations that are not already stored inside Phrase.
 No data will be lost by uploading files.
 However, if you want to overwrite existing data, respectively replace your Phrase project resources with the content from your localization file, we do offer the Update translations option.
 This option is available within the Translation Center upload interface and via the API.
 Your existing translations will be overwritten with the content of the uploaded localization file.

 To prevent data loss, make sure that you download the latest changes to your localization file from Phrase before changing it and uploading it again with the Update translations option.

 Select this option if you want to update all descriptions of the keys from the uploaded file.
 Empty descriptions overwrite existing ones.
 Descriptions can contain any additional information for your translators.
 This might come in handy when going through individual keys in the Translation Editor.

 In order to keep your translations well organized you can add multiple tags to your keys with meaningful labels.
 Select this option to prevents new keys being tagged with an upload-tag automatically.
 Learn more about working more efficiently with Tags here.

 You can specify the encoding (e.g. UTF-8) of your file or let us guess it for you.

-Skip unverification prevents the need to verify non-main locale translations again when updating translations.
+Skip unverification prevents the need to verify non-main language translations again when updating translations.